Operation Sandblast: Triton Plaque

 Commodore Tom Henry, commanding Submarine Squadron 10, supervised the completion of the plaque.
 The carving of the wooden form was done by retired Chief Electrician's Mate Ernest L. Benson at New London.
 The actual molding of the plaque was done by the Mystic Foundry.

-During the homeward leg of her around-the-world voyage, Triton rendezvoused with the destroyer John W. Weeks on May 2, 1960 off Cadiz, Spain, the departure point for Magellan's earlier voyage.
+During the homeward leg of her around-the-world voyage, Triton rendezvoused with the destroyer John W. Weeks on May 2, 1960, off Cadiz, Spain, the departure point for Magellan's earlier voyage.
 Triton broached, and Weeks transferred the finished plaque to Triton for transport back to the United States.
 The plaque was subsequently presented to the Spanish government by John Davis Lodge, the United States Ambassador to Spain.
-This plaque is located at the City Hall in Sanlúcar de Barrameda, Spain, and it is mounted on the wall of the city hall with a marble slab memorializing the 1960 Triton submerged circumnavigation.
+This plaque is located at the City Hall in Sanlúcar de Barrameda, Spain, and it is mounted on the wall of the city hall with a marble slab memorializing the circumnavigation.

-Duplicates of the Triton Plaque were also presented to the Mystic Seaport Museum in Mystic, Connecticut, and the Naval Historical Association in Washington, D.C., as well as the U.S. Navy Submarine School and the U.S. Navy Submarine Force Library and Museum, both located in Groton, Connecticut.
+Duplicates of the Triton Plaque were presented to the Mystic Seaport Museum in Mystic, Connecticut; the Naval Historical Association in Washington, D.C.; and the U.S. Navy Submarine School and the U.S. Navy Submarine Force Library and Museum, in Groton, Connecticut.

 Triton memorials

 Triton Light is a navigational beacon on the seawall of the United States Naval Academy (USNA) in Annapolis, Maryland, where the Severn River meets Spa Creek and the Annapolis harbor.
 It was donated to the Academy and named for the Greek god by the United States Naval Academy Class of 1945.
 The crew of Triton provided samples of water taken from the 22 seas through which their ship had passed during their submerged 1960 circumnavigation, which were used to fill a globe built into the Triton Light along with a commemorative marker.

-Beach Hall is the new headquarters for the United States Naval Institute which was dedicated on April 21, 1999.
-The facility is named after Captain Edward L. Beach, Sr., who served as the Institute's secretary-treasurer, and his son, Captain Edward L. Beach, Jr. (pictured), who commanded Triton during Operation Sandblast.
-Tritons dive wheel from its conning tower is on display in the lobby of Beach Hall.
+Beach Hall is the headquarters of the United States Naval Institute.
+Dedicated on April 21, 1999, the building is named for Beach and his father, Captain Edward L. Beach, Sr., who served as the Institute's secretary-treasurer.
+The dive wheel from Triton's conning tower is on display in the lobby.

 Triton was the 2003 inductee into the Submarine Hall of Fame in recognition of executing the first submerged circumnavigation, following her nomination by the Tidewater chapter and Hampton Roads Base of the United States Submarine Veterans, Inc. (USSVI).
-A shadow box filled with Triton memorabilia was placed in Alcorn Auditorium of Ramage Hall located at the U.S. Navy Submarine Learning Center, Naval Station Norfolk.
+A shadow box filled with Triton memorabilia was placed in Alcorn Auditorium of Ramage Hall at the U.S. Navy Submarine Learning Center, Naval Station Norfolk.